KohaILS/koha-manual-zh-cn/source/administration.rst

 |image188|

-You will need to add at least one subfield to your new tag before it will appear in your framework when you are cataloguing.
+You will need to add at least one subfield to your new tag before it will appear in your framework when you are cataloging.

 Click on the 'Actions' button for your new tag and then 'Edit subfields'.
 Click on the 'New' tab and enter your subfield code.
 The process for entering the remainder of the settings for the new subfield